gjat/temp-controller/README.md

 # ESP_8266 Beer Brew Temperature Controller

 This is a personal project that I made to help me brew beer.
 It could easily be used for any other simple temperature monitoring and control purposes.
-My beer ferments in an old fridge, which I use to keep the temperature consistent.
-However, in winter, the brew can get too cold, and this device helps me keep an eye on the temperature, and allows me to control how cold it can get.
+I ferment my beer in an old fridge, which helps keep the temperature consistent.
+However, in winter, the brew can get too cold.

-It uses An ESP8266 (AI-THINKER) module to monitor and chart temperature over time, accessible via a web interface.
+The Brew Controller uses An ESP8266 (AI-THINKER) module to monitor and chart temperature over time, accessible via a web interface.
-The software controls a heater, switching it on when the temperature falls below a configurable set point, and turning the heater off when the temperature goes above another.
+The Brew Controller can also control a heater, switching it on when the temperature falls below a configurable set point, and turning the heater off when the temperature goes above another.

 The temperature sensor is a DS1621 I2C chip (8 pin DIP), which measures temperature in 0.5°C steps.
 This seems to be accurate enough, considering temperature differences that can happen within the enclosed environment.